intel/scikit-learn-intelex/doc/sklearn.rst

 scikit-learn verbose
 ----------------

-In order to find out which implementation of the algorithm is currently used, export the environment variable.
+To find out which implementation of the algorithm is currently used, set the environment variable.

 On Linux and Mac OS::